-With the ACM Awards coming up this week and the CMA Awards around the corner, it got me thinking about some of the great awards show moments throughout the years.
+With the CMA Awards around the corner, airing this coming Wednesday, it got me thinking about some of the great awards show moments throughout the years.

 And by great, I mean the time Alan Jackson had his drummer play without sticks at the ACMs, the time Sturgill Simpson busked outside of the Bridgestone Arena during the CMAs, and back in 1975 when Waylon Jennings won Male Vocalist of the Year.

 The greatness of Waylon was a little before my time, and I know I don’t appreciate his legacy like those that were there, but back in 1975 he was nominated for a ton of awards including Male Vocalist of the Year, Song of the Year, Album of the Year, and Entertainer of the Year.

 And based on his own words, Waylon hated every second of it.